dynaconf/dynaconf/docs/validation.md

 assert type(settings.colors) == str
 ```

+!!! info
-> **NOTE**: When multiple validators for the same field specifies a `cast`, Dynaconf
-> will execute both in order, so the end result in the settings object is the result
-> of the cumulative pipeline.
+    When multiple validators for the same field specifies a `cast`, Dynaconf will execute both in order, so the end result in the settings object is the result of the cumulative pipeline.

 ### Custom conditional expressions